n8henrie/fauxmo/README.md

    names in the web interface
 1. Test: "Alexa, turn on [the kitchen light]"

-### Set fauxmo to run automatically in the background
+### Set Fauxmo to run automatically in the background

 NB: As discussed in [#20](https://github.com/n8henrie/fauxmo/issues/20), the example files in `extras/` are *not* included when you install from PyPI\*